 Skip to main content

-SHOP OVERHEADYARD OVERHEADCONSTRUCTION OVERHEADOVERHEAD RATECFOS $1M–$12MSHOP OVERHEADYARD OVERHEADCONSTRUCTION OVERHEADOVERHEAD RATECFOS $1M–$12M
+SHOP OVERHEADYARD OVERHEADCONSTRUCTION OVERHEADOVERHEAD RATECFOS $1M TO $12M SHOP OVERHEADYARD OVERHEADCONSTRUCTION OVERHEADOVERHEAD RATECFOS $1M TO $12M

 QUICK ANSWER

 Every subcontractor with a yard, shop, or warehouse carries a fixed cost infrastructure that most contractors only partially account for in the overhead rate.
-The lease is in there.
-The utilities might be.
+The lease is usually in there.
 The yard manager's salary is often missing.
-The fueling infrastructure, the forklift maintenance, the security system — those are usually in some ambiguous general expense category that neither fully captures them nor allocates them correctly.
-The result is an overhead rate that understates the real cost of maintaining the yard operation by $20,000–$60,000 per year.
+Fueling infrastructure, forklift maintenance, and security systems usually sit in an ambiguous general expense category that neither fully captures them nor allocates them correctly.
+The result is an overhead rate that understates the real cost of the yard operation by $20,000 to $60,000 a year.

-The fix is an annual shop and yard overhead inventory that accounts for every cost and allocates each correctly — fixed costs to overhead, project-specific costs to direct job cost.
+The fix is an annual shop and yard overhead inventory that accounts for every cost and allocates each one correctly: fixed costs to overhead, project-specific costs to direct job cost.

 WHAT SHOP OVERHEAD IS AND WHY IT MATTERS

-THE FIXED COSTS THAT LIVE IN THE YARD, SHOP, OR WAREHOUSE — AND HOW THEY BELONG IN THE BID.
+THE FIXED COSTS THAT LIVE IN THE YARD, AND HOW THEY BELONG IN THE BID.

 THE COSTS